 The above-mentioned microservices interview questions and answers will help you find a developer or DevOps job easily.
 While mentioning the microservices interview questions, I tried to pour down all the relevant questions asked in the interviews.
 However, you should also focus on the fundamentals of Microservices architecture and how it replaced the Monolithic software architecture pattern.

 Understanding the concept of microservices, design patterns, and frameworks will help you adapt this new development environment.
 However, you may need to dive deeper into this segment.
-In that case, you should opt for DevOps Certification, and this certification will give you an in-depth knowledge of Agile principles, and more that will help you develop quality software using a microservices architecture effectively.
+In that case, you should opt for DevOps Course, and this certification will give you an in-depth knowledge of Agile principles, and more that will help you develop quality software using a microservices architecture effectively.